firojalam/firojalam.github.io/_news/2025_Nov_emnlp_papers.md

 ## Community & Service

-Beyond papers and systems, we have also organized BoF session:
+Beyond papers and systems, we have also organized a BoF session:

 - **Organized BoF: Multilingual & Multimodal LLMs for Everyday Knowledge**
   We organized a Birds of a Feather session that brought together researchers working on multilingual and multimodal LLMs, with a special focus on everyday, culturally grounded knowledge.
 The session highlighted open challenges, shared resources, and opportunities for collaboration across speech, vision, and text.